Rote Learning Considered Useful: Generalizing over Memorized Data in LLMs: Introduction

-We show that when using a carefully crafted procedure, \textbf{LLMs can in fact generalize from rote memorized data}.
-We introduce a two-phase “memorize-then-generalize” framework for learning new facts.
-The model first memorizes a set of factual subject-object associations using a \textit{synthetic key token}.
-The key token carries no inherent semantics and merely acts as a key.
-The model is then trained to generalize to semantically meaningful prompts.
-Unlike prior works that require a diverse range of prompts to generalize~\citep{xu2025memorizing, zhang2024synthetic, lu2024scaling, elaraby2023halo}, we find that \textbf{in this second phase, the model can learn to generalize from only \textit{one} memorized factual subject-object association paired with \textit{one} meaningful prompt.}
+Factual learning offers a natural testbed: it demands both fact recall and robust responses to paraphrased queries.
+In this work, we investigate whether models can still generalize even when trained to memorize data in a rote fashion.
+We show that when using a carefully crafted procedure, \textbf{LLMs can, in fact, generalize from rote memorized data}.
+We introduce a two-phase “memorize-then-generalize” framework to investigate this problem.
+The model first memorizes a set of factual subject-object associations using a \textit{synthetic semantically meaningless key token}, and then is trained to generalize to semantically meaningful prompts.
+Unlike prior works that require a diverse range of prompts to generalize~\citep{xu2025memorizing, zhang2024synthetic, lu2024scaling, elaraby2023halo}, we find that in this second phase, \textbf{the model can learn to generalize from only \textit{one} memorized factual subject-object association paired with \textit{one} meaningful prompt.}

-Figure~\ref{fig:overview} illustrates our two-phase approach.
-Following previous works~\cite{petroni2019language}, we represent facts as subject-relation-object triplets, e.g., Gene Finley-mother-Cody Ross.
-In the rote learning phase, the model memorizes factual pairs via the non-semantic \triggerprompt{} (e.g., Gene Finley [X] Cody Ross).
-In the following fine-tuning phase, we fine-tune with a few semantically meaningful prompts (e.g., Who is Gene Finley’s mother?) to assign meaning to [X].
-This assignment motivates us to designate it as a key token, as our goal is to encode the essential relational information through this token.
-The second fine-tuning stage enables the model to: (a) generalize to memorized factual subject-object associations not included in the second phase, (b) adapt to diverse prompt formulations, and (c) generalize to other languages.
-We show that this two-phase framework can more effectively inject new knowledge compared to standard supervised fine-tuning (SFT) and in-context learning (ICL), and is more efficient than SFT.
+Figure~\ref{fig:overview} illustrates our two-phase approach for studying how LLMs transition from memorization to generalization.
+We follow prior works~\citep{petroni2019language, allen2023physics} in representing facts as subject–relation–object triplets (e.g., Gene Finley–mother–Cody Ross), a natural and structured form of factual knowledge.
+In the rote learning phase, the model memorizes these factual pairs using a synthetic, non-semantic \triggerprompt{} (e.g., Gene Finley [X] Cody Ross).
+At this stage, the token [X] carries no meaning beyond serving as a placeholder for the relation.
+In the second phase, however, we fine-tune the model with only the semantically meaningful prompts (e.g., Who is Gene Finley’s mother?), effectively assigning meaning to [X].
+Strikingly, this semantic grounding allows the model to (a) generalize to subject–object pairs not seen in Phase-2, (b) handle diverse prompt formulations, and (c) even extend to other languages, as illustrated in Figure~\ref{fig:overview}.
+This ability to transform rote memorized data into generalization reveals an underexplored facet of LLM learning dynamics, suggesting that even so-called ‘overfitting’ may allow recovery of generalization capacity.